 TU Delft | The Hague

-In order to facilitate this, we will work towards a stronger presence and a growing number of activities in The Hague.
-Our campus in The Hague will be a thriving and inspiring place for our students, researchers as well as for practitioners to meet and to exchange knowledge and expertise.
-Our master Engineering & Policy Analysis (EPA) serves as a best practice that has already led to many inspiring collaborations with our stakeholders in The Hague.
-Building on this basis, TU Delft has set to develop a university-wide perspective on strategic cooperation with national and international presence in The Hague.
+To facilitate this, it is our ambition to work towards a strong presence and a growing campus in The Hague, that will be thriving and inspiring place for our students, researchers and practitioners to study, to meet and to exchange knowledge.
+Our master Engineering & Policy Analysis (EPA) serves as a best practice that have led to many initiatives for joint research projects, guest lectures, thesis projects and seminars.
+In addition, it provides a stepping stone to create and further develop strategic cooperation with stakeholders in The Hague, in inspiring directions.

 13 April 2022